getchui/sample-apps/cpp_sdk/cpp_dist_bundle/readme.md

 To explore full functionality, please consult the header files and the documentation.

 ## Model Files
-Some sample apps may require you to have additional model files downloaded (they will throw an exception if the model file is not detected).
+The sample apps require certain models files to be downloaded (they will throw an exception if the model file is not detected).
 The model files can be downloaded by running `./download_models/download_all_models.sh`.
+You can alternatively run individual scripts in that directory to download only the models you require.
 If you download the model files to a directory other than the build directory, you must specify the path to the directory using the `Trueface::ConfigurationOptions.modelsPath` configuration option.

 ## Documentation